valkey-io/valkey-doc/topics/atomic-slot-migration.md

 7. Once the target node is completely caught up, it takes over the hash slots and broadcasts ownership to the cluster
-8. When the source node finds out about the migration, it deletes the keys in the hash slot and unpauses write commands.
+8. When the source node finds out about the migration, it deletes the keys in the hash slot and un-pauses write commands.
 Clients will now get `MOVED` redirections to the target node, which now owns the hash slots.
 The slot migration is completed.